Accounting for Freelancers and FIEs in Estonia

 The ‘business purpose’ test — EMTA’s standard

 EMTA evaluates deductions by asking: would this expense have been incurred if the person were not operating as a FIE?
 A laptop used exclusively for client work passes.
 A family holiday with a brief client meeting attached does not.
+A home office in a flat where the designated room is genuinely used only for work passes.
+A general utility bill claimed at 80% business without supporting calculation does not.
 The burden of proof is on the FIE — EMTA does not give the benefit of the doubt.

 Section 3 — Invoicing: What Your Invoices Must Contain